Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

 # Packaging for High-Performance Computing (Notes)

 **Note**: It is recommended to try out Spack in a fresh Docker container.
-To understand how Spack itself is installed, follow the Step 1 in a fresh Ubuntu container.
+To understand how Spack itself is installed, follow Step 1 in a fresh Ubuntu container.
 To make things simpler from Step 2 onwards, create a container from the [spack/ubuntu-jammy](https://hub.docker.com/r/spack/ubuntu-jammy) image, so that Spack is preinstalled.

 ## 1. Spack Setup/Installation